-BOTOX is currently the most common medical cosmetic treatment today.
-According to the American Society of Plastic Surgery, last year over 4.1 million BOTOX cosmetic treatments were performed.
-Treatment seekers range from the celebrities who endorse BOTOX such as the famous actresses Elizabeth Hurley and Vanessa Williams, to the common, average consumer.
-BOTOX is currently FDA approved for the treatment of glabellar wrinkles, which are the frown lines between the eyebrows.
-Any other treatments are considered "off-label."
+BOTOX is currently the most medical cosmetic .common treatment today.
+According to the American Society of Plastic Surgery last year over 4.1 million BOTOX cosmetic treatments were performed.
+These people range from the celebrities who endorse BOTOX such as the Elizabeth famous actresses Hurley and Vanessa Williams to the common, everyday, average consumer.
+It is currently FDA approved for treatment of glabellar wrinkles, which are the frown lines between the eyebrows.
+Any other treatments are considered 'off-label.'
 BOTOX is recommended for people between the ages of 18 and 65.
-It is not recommended if you are pregnant or breastfeeding.
+It is also not recommended if you are pregnant or presently breastfeeding.

-BOTOX has been approved as an anti-wrinkle remedy by the American Food and Drug Administration (AFDA).
+approved BOTOXhas been as an anti-wrinkle remedy by the American Food and Drug Administration (AFDA).
 Since this is a public and federally funded institution, they are primarily concerned with public safety.
 Such an institution would not approve BOTOX for general public usage without conducting all the sufficient and necessary tests to determine whether or not it is safe.
-The FDA believes that the safety issues identified are currently addressed in the manufacturer's labeling.
+The FDA believes that the safety issues identified are currently addressed in the manufacturer labeling.
 The main side effects listed are minimal.
 These include slight bruising, minor facial pain and skin irritation, potential respiratory problems, headaches, and flu-like symptoms.
-These side effects are rare.
+These side effects however are rare.
 No long-term side effects were discovered.

-The bottom line is that despite criticism of BOTOX, it is here to stay.
-This is good news for those of us who do not wish to incur the risk and cost of plastic surgery yet who are also looking for a more effective wrinkle remedy than over-the-counter skin creams.
+The bottom line is that despite critics of BOTOX, it is here to stay.
+This is good news for those of us who do not wish to incur the risk and cost of plastic surgery yet who are also looking for a more effective wrinkle remedy than what over-the-counter skin creams can offer.
 When used properly, BOTOX is one of the best risk-to-reward products within the cosmetics industry.
+Enjoy it!